-Problem Statement 2: HB3 Math Kindergarten and First Grade students struggle in many areas of the Early Math Assessments particularly place value.
-Root Cause: There is a need to build teacher capacity using data from the Early Math Assessments at BOY and MOY to form groups and intervene with students.
+Problem Statement 2: HB3 Math - Kindergarten, first grade, and second grade students are not making sufficient progress on task 3 of the Early Math Assessment.
+Root Cause: There is a need to build K-2 teacher capacity using data from the Early Math Assessments at BOY and MOY to form groups and intervene with students particularly in the area of numeration and place value.